stevenlafl/drush-email/README.md

 # Installation Instructions
 All that is required is to place this file in ~/.drush for whatever environment you are using and clear the drush using `drush cc drush`.
 Then you can use it immediately with these options:
+`drush email <options>`:

-`html` -- Specify this as any value to send as HTML instead of plain text.
+- `html` -- Specify this as any value to send as HTML instead of plain text.
-`subject` -- The subject line to send.
+- `subject` -- The subject line to send
-`to` -- The email address(es) to send the email to.
+- `to` -- The email address(es) to send the email to.
-`cc` -- Carbon-copy email(s), comma separated.
+- `cc` -- Carbon-copy email(s), comma separated.
-`body` -- The path to the file where the email body is stored.
+- `body` -- The path to the file where the email body is stored.
-`attachment` -- The path to the file where the attachment is.
+- `attachment` -- The path to the file where the attachment is.

 # Example usage